 BackTrack is not light nor the heaviest OS.
 For a portable OS, it is a little bit heavy with the size of 2GB.
 But the 300+ apps readily available are enough to justify this extra size.
 This Linux distro is considered as Hacker favorite, meant for security testing.
 Kali OS can be used for wireless hacking, server exploiting, web-app assessing and so on.
 Although BackTrack Linux does contain a few graphical toolsIf, this Linux Distro is good for command line experts.

-BackTrack is serious on anonymity.
+BackTrack is serious about anonymity.
 Users do not have to register any names, bank accounts or user accounts as part of obtaining ISO image.
 There is no reporting back to any vendor by any spyware.
 Ncrack is a tool in this particular distro which assists the user in identifying user accounts with weak passwords with no need to logging into each host.
 It must be noted that all the facility offered by Kali Linux distro is to be used legally only.
 It must be noted that BackTrack project is continued as Kali Linux.